 Girl Scouts - Western Oklahoma accepts cash, check, and credit card for donations.
 These donations can be made on our website or by mail to 6100 N Robinson Ave., Oklahoma City, OK 73118.

-Online donations may also be accepted at the following websites:
+Online donations can be accepted at the following website:

-Girls Scouts in the United States was founded by Juliette Gordon Low in 1912, a time when women could not vote, hold public office, or own property.
-Since 1912, Girl Scouts of the USA has become the premier leadership program for girls and women.
+Girl Scouts in the United States was founded by Juliette Gordon Low in 1912, a time when women could not vote, hold public office, or own property.
+Since 1912, Girl Scouts has become the premier leadership program for girls and women in the United States, with over 2.7 million girl and adult members.

 Indirect Public Support HelpIndirect public support represents revenue received through solicitation campaigns.
 This includes funding United Way and other federated fundraising organizations, but does not include donor designated contributions.